 I can easily say that the single most intimidating thing to me about zero waste used to be composting.
 I think part of the issue was this idea that compost just happens (which to my more process-oriented mind sounds like magic).

 Today, I’m a lot less freaked out by composting.
 I’ve learned what it takes to make it happen at home, in a small urban space – all things I didn’t know were possible when I started!

-Last week I discussed the difference between linear and a cyclical types of production: the first goes in one direction, leaving waste in its wake, while the second operates within a beautiful closed loop, keeping everything around it safe from negative effects.
+Last week I discussed the difference between linear and cyclical types of production: the first goes in one direction, leaving waste in its wake, while the second operates within a beautiful closed-loop, keeping everything around it safe from negative effects.

 Compost is an organic material that can be added back into any soil to help plants grow.
 It’s terrific because it takes organic matter that we usually throw away (think food scraps and yard waste) and turns it into something beautiful and enriching to the earth!

 Making compost is actually an extremely important process.
 Food waste and yard waste currently make up something like 20% of everything we throw away.
 And it turns into a stinking, methane-producing mess if it goes to landfill.

 Compost is made up of a combination of two primary ingredients, plus moisture content:

 - Browns (carbon-based materials like dead leaves, branches, twigs, brown paper, newspaper)

 - Greens (nitrogen-based materials like grass clippings, vegetable waste, fruit scraps, coffee grounds)